swathi-krishna23/pdsnd_github/README.md

 ## Introduction

-This is part of Udacity Python foundation course that uses knowledge of Python's modules- Pandas and Numpy,to make analyze of the bike sharing data provided, and answer relevant questions about it.
+This is part of Udacity Python foundation course that uses knowledge of Python's modules- Pandas and Numpy, to make analyze of the bike sharing data provided, and answer relevant questions about it.
+The project can be used as a tool to figure out the data given.

 ## Files used